AkinkuA/DicomFileUploader/README.md

 # DICOM File Uploader and Attribute Reader

-This project allows users to upload DICOM files, convert them to PNG files, store them on the server, and query DICOM attributes using a RESTful API.
+This project allows users to upload DICOM files, convert them to PNG files, store them on an internal folder, and query DICOM attributes using a RESTful API.
 The application is built using Java with Spring Boot, and stores file metadata in a relational database.